Hong Kong’s Strategy to Dominate the Low-Altitude Economy

 Diverse Infrastructure Solutions

 The vision encompasses different space solutions tailored for businesses of all sizes.
 Standard manufacturing facilities will accommodate eVTOL producers, while flexible multi-tenant buildings serve smaller enterprises and startups.
-Advanced test facilities will simulate complex urban flight environments without the typical regulatory restrictions found in city-wide operations.
+Advanced test facilities will simulate complex urban flight environments, eliminating the typical regulatory restrictions associated with city-wide operations.

 Innovation Ecosystem